This post may contain affiliate links. Please read our disclosure.

 Here are some of the advantages smartwatches can have for those living with diabetes.

 One of the best ways of controlling diabetes is through maintaining a healthy lifestyle.
-Smartwatches can be a great tool that lets patients look after their well-being.
+Smartwatches can be a great tool that lets you look after your well-being.

 Smartwatches linked to a blood glucose monitoring system are one of the simplest ways of doing so.

 These devices can act as a consistent medical checkup.
-For instance, if a patient with diabetes’ blood sugar lowers or rises too much, they’ll get an alert on their smartwatch, indicating that they need to take action.
+For instance, if your blood sugar lowers or rises too much, you’ll get an alert on your smartwatch, indicating that you need to take action.

 Reads blood sugar levels quickly and discreetly

 Traditional blood glucose detection methods can take time to carry out.
-Smartwatches linked with CGMs allow people living with diabetes to check their blood sugar quickly and efficiently by just glancing at their wrist.
+Smartwatches linked with CGMs allow you to check your blood sugar quickly and efficiently by just glancing at your wrists.

-This can be very convenient in meeting, social gatherings, and other places where you may prefer to check your blood sugar discreetly.
+This can be very convenient in meetings, social gatherings, and other places where you may prefer to check your blood sugar discreetly.

 It is also very practical when exercising, driving, or doing anything else where you don’t want to stop to check your blood sugar on your phone or with a finger stick.

-The patient may be driving their car, in a meeting, or if younger, maybe in school.
+You may be driving your car, in a meeting, or if younger, maybe in school.
 Checking your phone isn’t very discreet, and may result in penalties when on the road or during class.

 Smartwatches can deliver a notification without playing sounds on the user’s phone.
-Some offer a vibrate option that won’t be noticed by others in the same environment.
+Some offer a vibrate option that won’t be noticeable to others.

-The wearer simply has to glance at their wrist to keep an eye on the numbers, without looking disrespectful of their surroundings.
+You simply have to glance at your wrist to keep an eye on the numbers, without looking disrespectful of your surroundings.

-Smartwatches also allow the patient to check their blood glucose without being distracted by other smartphone apps.
-This is ideal for those that want to improve their productivity, as they can use their smartwatch to check their blood sugar while working.
+Smartwatches also allow you to check your blood glucose without being distracted by other smartphone apps.
+This is ideal if you want to improve your productivity, as you can use your smartwatch to check your blood sugar while working.

 What to look for when purchasing a smartwatch